amenjalal94/amenjalal94.github.io/README.md

 ### The race between the labor and marriage markets
 (with [Oriana Bandiera](https://www.orianabandiera.net) and [Nina Roussille](http://ninaroussille.github.io/))

-_Experiment and two follow-ups completed; supported by HER, STICERD, and RISF at LSE_
+_Draft available soon; supported by HER, STICERD, and RISF at LSE_

 [AEA registry](https://www.socialscienceregistry.org/trials/11298)